-Good Social Media Boosts SEO Even Though Nobody Understands How
+Good Social Media Boosts SEO Even Though Nobody Understands How There is lots of debate over the mechanics of how social media boosts SEO but no doubt that it does.

 From the outside looking in, social media and SEO look like separate aspects of Internet marketing but there's a very real connection.
 Identifying where one starts and the other stops is sometimes impossible.